etiennebr/rstdocs/Monteverdi.rst

-The **OTB Applications** package makes available a set of simple software tools, which were designed to demonstrate what can be done with **Orfeo ToolBox** .
-Many users started using these applications for real processing tasks, so we tried to make them more generic, more robust and easy to use. **Orfeo ToolBox** users have been asking for an integrated application for a while, since using several applications for a complete processing (ortho-rectification, segmentation, classification, etc.) can be a burden.
+The **OTB Applications** package makes available a set of simple software tools, which were designed to demonstrate what can be done with **Orfeo Toolbox** .
+Many users started using these applications for real processing tasks, so we tried to make them more generic, more robust and easy to use. **Orfeo Toolbox** users have been asking for an integrated application for a while, since using several applications for a complete processing (ortho-rectification, segmentation, classification, etc.) can be a burden.
 Recently, the OTB team received a request from CNES’